-Application : Applied Explanation on application of the practice : The Company is currently outsourcing its corporate secretarial function to Securities Services (Holdings) Sdn.
-Bhd praetice At present, the Board is supported by two (2) Company Secretaries namely Ms Thum Sook Fun and Ms Low Seow Wei.
-In respect to corporate secretarial qualification, both Ms Thum and Ms Low are Associate members of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") pursuant to Section 235(2) of the Companies Act 2016.
-The Company Secretaries provides insight to the Board on corporate matters such as: a) Corporate governance, relevant laws and regulations; b) Due diligence reviews for corporate exercises; c) Restructuring services such as private placements, regulation plans liquidation, take-over offers, initial public offers; and d) Preparation of circulation to shareholders.
-Assisting in all Board discussions, the Company Secretaries will be the facilitator responsible for recording the minutes on all issues that have been deliberated by the Board.
-The Company Secretaries keeps abreast of regulations on corporate disclosure, compliance, securities regulations and listing requirements and shall update the Board accordingly as exhibited in the Board Meeting Minutes.
+Application : Applied Explanation on application of the practice The Company is currently outsourcing its corporate secretarial function to Securities Services (Holdings) Sdn.
+Bhd. with vast knowledge and experience from being in public practice and is supported by a dedicated team of company secretarial personnel.
+At present, the Company is supported by two (2) Company Secretaries namely Ms Thum Sook Fun and Ms Low Seow Wei.
+In respect to corporate secretarial qualification, Ms Thum and Ms Low are Fellow and Associate members of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") respectively pursuant to Section 235(2) of the Companies Act 2016 and registered with the Companies Commission of Malaysia ("CCM").
+The Company Secretaries provides insight to the Board on corporate matters such as: a) Corporate governance, relevant laws and regulations; b) Due diligence reviews for corporate exercises; c) Restructuring services such as private placements, regulation plans liquidation, take-over offers, initial public offers; d) Preparation of circulation to shareholders; and e) Acting as the official liaison party for the Company to prepare, and submit statutory documents to the CCM.
+The Company Secretaries would send a memo to the Board and affected persons on closed period dealing and process and procedure to aid them in complying with the MMLR.
+The Company Secretaries will be the facilitator in arranging meetings of Directors and shareholders.
+This involves the preparation of agenda, issuance of proper notices of meetings, and taking and producing minutes to record the business transacted at the meetings and the decisions taken in a timely manner.

+The Company Secretaries keeps abreast of the latest regulations on corporate disclosure, compliance, securities regulations and listing requirements and shall update the Board accordingly as exhibited in the Board Meeting Minutes.

 The approval to appoint a Company Secretaries is at the discretion of the Board, including the performance evaluation on the discharge of secretarial duties.

-Explanation for departure :
+Explanation for :

+departure

-Large companies are a encouraged to complete • s below.
+Large companies are re equired to complete the columns below.
 Non-large companies are

+encouraged to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :